skyr97853-ctrl/Fairer-Benchmark-Evaluation/README.md

 ## 3. Train adapters

-Use `run_train.sh` to run training.
+Use `scripts/run_train.sh` to run training.
 Before running it, fill in the variables at the top of the file:

 ```bash
 DATASET=""